bsun0802/Zero-DCE/README.md

 Here are my implementation details that differ from the paper

-1. Since the model is small and computation is not a problem, I divised _per-pixel_ color constancy loss to substitute the color constancy loss as described in the paper, which demands the _average_ color does not shift too much.
+1. Since the model is small and computation is not a problem, I divised _per-pixel_ color constancy loss to substitute the color constancy loss as described in the paper, which only requires the _average_ color does not shift too much.
 Implementations can be found in `code/utils.py`.

 2. The paper claim the parameter E in exposure loss, being in range [0.4, 0.7] does not cast a significant difference on the model. **However, per my test E=0.7 works for this [SICE dataset](#dataset), all other E alwalys result in sub-optimal resutls.** For example when E < 0.6, instead of **increasing** the darken pixel values, the model will **decrease** the pixels values which is more saturated (like white colored area and too bright area), resulting severe artifect in white objects and the border between dark and bright obejcts.